iAvoe/Object-Oriented-Analysis-Design-Review-10/README.md

 - Support phase

 List and briefly describe the three major activities that occur during the support phase.
-1. Maintaining the system - Fixing errors and problems
+1. Maintaining system - Fixing errors and problems
-2. Enhancing the system - Adding new capabilities to the existing system
+2. Enhancing system - Adding new capabilities to the existing system
-3. Supporting the users - Providing technical help to the users, often with a help desk.
+3. Supporting users - Providing technical help to the users, often with a help desk.

 -----

-### Models, Methodologies, Tools, Techniques
+#### Models, Methodologies, Tools, Techniques

-#### Models
+##### Models
 A(n) ____ is a representation of an important aspect of the real world.
 - Model